 Firemen, Aubee Samuel GARNER, Bill SANDY, and Ben CAFFREY, all from Sierra Leone; J. BROWN, from Lagos; Patrick CAROLAN, from Drogheda, Ireland: and Thomas SMITH, from the United States, were all lost on the Hull Ship, 'Hildalgo', when it was sunk by submarine on 28/8/1917.

 Steward, C. McLeod, from Jamaica, was lost on the 'Adriatic' on 31/10/1916, aged 22.
 Fellow Jamician, Fireman, H. Edwards, sank with the 'Zara' on 13/4/1917, aged 44.
 Fieman, T Suto, lost on the'Umba', on the 30/4/1918 came from Japan.

 Lucien Schurter from Switzerland, was lost on the ‘Montebello’ in 1918, aged 29.

 Nicholas Souza, from Portugal, lived at 39 St Andrews Street, Hull.
 He sank with the ‘Stan Hope’ ship in 1917.

 Charles Omberg, one of many Swedes, serving on Hull ships, and lost on the ‘Memberland’ on the 15th February, 1915.
 His wife was from Hull and he lived at 7 Alexandra Terrace, Buckingham Street.

 Irishmen, Patrick Molloy, drowned on the, ‘Romeo’ on 3rd March 1918.
-The cargo ship, was sunk at 2.40am, without warning, off the coast of Ireland, with the loss of 26 of it 37 crew.
+The cargo ship, was sunk at 2.40am, without warning, off the coast of Ireland, with the loss of 29 crew, including the Master.